prompt-executor-bedrock-client

 • Comprehensive Error Handling: Model-specific error messages and validation

-• Token Usage Tracking: Detailed token consumption metrics
+• Token Usage Tracking: Detailed token consumption metrics including cache hit/miss

-• Region Support: Available across multiple AWS regions
+• Region Support: Available across multiple AWS regions with inference profile routing

 Installation